 - The decision making process begins at 05.30, when one of the site staff will open the school to allow the morning cleaners to come in.
 The Site Manager, or his assistant, will make an assessment of the safety of the site.
 This assessment will involve the hard surfaces for both parking cars and walking on.
 It will also consider other issues such as heating and the effects of wet snow coming into the building.

 - The Headteacher and the Site Manager will then discuss his assessment by telephone before 06.00.

 - If the site is considered safe, the next factor is whether sufficient staff will be available and whether enough students will be able to get into school to make the lessons valuable.
 This is guided strongly by the decision made by the bus companies.
 They are the experts in deciding whether the road conditions are appropriate to allow their buses out.
 If the buses are running, then it is assumed that sufficient staff and students will attend to make the lessons safe and valuable for all.

 - Finally, a consideration of the forecast for the day is made.
 Clearly, this is extremely variable and hard to judge.
 However, we have had situations where the bus companies wish to collect students early.
 It is then very difficult to contact parents to check there will be somebody at home to collect an individual student if they arrive early.
 We need to know that an individual child is safe and that the parents know where they are.
 Without this knowledge we can’t let a student leave the school site.
 This, therefore, can then be a lengthy process.

 The school’s guiding principle is that if it is safe to do so, we will try to stay open.
-However, the decision is not simple and there are a whole host of different variables at play when coming to a conclusion of whether to close the school or not.
+However, as outlined above, the decision is not a simple one.
+There are a host of different variables at play when coming to the conclusion of whether to close the school or not.